chriskormaris/NeuralNetworksInNumPy/README.md

 Programming Language: Python

-The Neural Networks below are CNNs (Convolutional Neural Networks) that classify given data to multiple categories.
-The learning method is supervised, because during training, because during training labeled data are used.
+The Neural Networks implemented here are CNNs (Convolutional Neural Networks) that classify given data to multiple categories.
+The learning method is supervised, because during training labeled data are used.

 ## Neural Network for Digit Classification of MNIST Dataset